adamakh01/Get-Legacy-Apps-Back-for-Windows-11/README.md

 ---

 ## Legacy Apps:
--mspaint.exe (Paint from Windows 7-10)
+- mspaint.exe (Paint from Windows 7-10)
--wordpad.exe (Wordpad from Windows 7-11 23H2)
+- wordpad.exe (Wordpad from Windows 7-11 23H2)
--mip.exe (Math Input Panel from Windows 7-10) -SnippingTool.exe (Snipping Tool from Windows 10 22H2)
+- mip.exe (Math Input Panel from Windows 7-10)
+- SnippingTool.exe (Snipping Tool from Windows 10 22H2)

+---

 ##How to Run It?
 - Open CMD as an Administrator